Freelancing software that helps you get paid faster.

 The 5-step guide to mastering how you respond to an RFP

 You’ve received a request for proposal (RFP) from a potential new client.
 Congratulations!
 It’s always exciting when someone wants to work with you.
 But things aren’t quite set into stone yet.
-In order to secure a freelance contract, you need to figure out how to respond to an RFP.
+In order to secure a contract template after you submit your statement of work template, you need to figure out how to respond to an RFP.

 It’s important to write a compelling response that convinces your client you’re the best consultant for their project.
 If you’ve never received an RFP before or have never successfully landed a contract from your response, you’re probably wondering just how to respond to the RFP to land the job.